Eryx colubrinus: Geographic range

 Eryx colubrinus is found in North Africa from Egypt as far west as Niger (Aïr), including Somalia, Ethiopia, Sudan, Kenya, and northern Tanzania.
 A single specimen has been reported from Yemen.
 The type locality given is "Ægypto".

 Habitat

 Eryx colubrinus occurs in semi-desert and scrub savannahs and rock outcroppings.
 It prefers sandy, friable soil.

 Behavior

 Eryx colubrinus is most active at night, but may be irregularly active during the day.
-This species is fossorial and spends most of its time underground.
+This species is fossorial and spends roughly 80% of its time underground.
 During the hotter times of the year, E. colubrinus seeks refuge beneath stones and in the burrows of small mammals.
 However, they have also been known to occasionally climb trees.

 Diet

-Eryx colubrinus feeds on small mammals (such as rodents), lizards and birds that are quickly seized when passing within striking range and killed by constriction.
+Eryx colubrinus feeds on small mammals (such as rodents), lizards and birds.
+They are ambush predators, meaning they hide under the sand and wait for prey to be within striking range and are killed by constriction.
 Occasionally, they have been known to hunt out the nests of small mammals and birds.